afstanton/geodesic/docs/Analysis/Baseline.md

 ## Questions for Path Definition
 - What specific financial goal constitutes "Point B"? → Answered in [[Interim Goals]] ($10k gross/month) and [[Long Term Vision]] ($1B+ net worth)
-- Should we focus on immediate income generation vs. longer-term career rebuilding? → Analysis completed in [[SaaS Market Analysis: Marketing Analytics vs Business Intelligence]] - focusing on immediate revenue with long-term scalability
+- Should we focus on immediate income generation vs. longer-term career rebuilding? → Analysis completed in [[SaaS Market Analysis - Marketing Analytics vs BI]] - focusing on immediate revenue with long-term scalability
 - How can we best leverage the unique combination of advanced chemistry background + extensive web development experience? → Strategy documented in [[SaaS Factory Strategy]] with specific applications in [[Vantage]] and [[Catalyst]]
 - What are the fastest routes to $3k+/month sustainable income? → **RESOLVED:** Business Intelligence SaaS identified as optimal path requiring $10k gross monthly to achieve financial independence